Maulwi Saelan: Early life and football career

 Maulwi Saelan was born on 8 August 1926 in Makassar, Celebes, Dutch East Indies.
 He was the son of Amin Saelan, who established the Makassar Taman Siswa.
 He joined the Indonesia national football team between 1954 and 1958 and contributed greatly to the nation's success in reaching the top four of the 1954 Asian Games and winning a bronze medal at the 1958 Asian Games.

 One of Maulwi's heroic performances was when Indonesia facing the Soviet Union on 29 November 1956 at the 1956 Summer Olympics in Melbourne.
 Indonesia at that time managed to hold the Soviet Union, which was one of the strongest teams in Europe and the world, to a goalless draw.
 Maulwi struggled to withstand the onslaught of Igor Netto, Sergei Salnikov, and Boris Tatushin.

 Military career

-Maulwi began his military career when he joined a military organization called Laskar Pemberontak Republik Indonesia Sulawesi known by the abbreviation LAPRIS as a Member, but not long after the leadership of LAPRIS formed a mobile / fast-moving force called Harimau Indonesia where he was trusted to be its chief of staff until at its peak he officially became an Indonesian National Armed Forces officer with the final rank of Colonel CPM (Ret.) while the last position he held was Deputy Commander of the Tjakrabirawa Regiment, where the regiment was the guard force of the first President of the Republic of Indonesia, Sukarno, with a strength of around 4 Battalions and 1 Personal Guard Detachment.
+Maulwi began his military career when he joined a military organization called Indonesian People's Rebel Army of Sulawesi known by the abbreviation LAPRIS as a Member, but not long after the leadership of LAPRIS formed a mobile / fast-moving force called Harimau Indonesia where he was trusted to be its chief of staff until at its peak he officially became an Indonesian National Armed Forces officer with the final rank of Colonel CPM (Ret.) while the last position he held was Deputy Commander of the Tjakrabirawa Regiment, where the regiment was the guard force of the first President of the Republic of Indonesia, Sukarno, with a strength of around 4 Battalions and 1 Personal Guard Detachment.